The best benefits for pensioners and the over 60s

 From the state pension to discounted healthcare, we explore the best benefits for pensioners.

-If you’re around or above retirement age, there are a number of benefits for pensioners you could be claiming.
+If you’re around or above retirement age, there are a number of benefits for pensioners you could be entitled to.

 In addition to your state pension, which is based on your national Insurance contributions, you could be entitled to extra money to help with your heating in winter, free transport passes and other handy perks.